whdbs8011/whdbs8011/README.md

 - 👋 Hi, I’m @whdbs8011
-- 🌱 I’m currently learning ...Unity,java script
+- 🌱 I’m currently learning ...Unity

 <!---
 whdbs8011/whdbs8011 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.